 On this basis, the law lays down the conditions and guarantees for restricting the right to personal liberty in criminal proceedings.
 Under Hungarian law, detention, arrest, compulsory psychiatric treatment and imprisonment qualify as such.
 Further criteria developed by the Constitutional Court are linked to this.
-Following the entry into force of the Fundamental Law, it became increasingly widely recognised in both Hungarian legislation and law enforcement that applying alternatives to deprivation of liberty is a key instrument for the protection of personal liberty.
-The need for equality is as old as the cultural history of humanity.
-It has already appeared in antiquity, and the most fundamental idea of Christian philosophy is that all people are equal before God.
+Following the entry into force of the Fundamental Law, it became increasingly widely recognised in both Hungarian legislation and law enforcement that applying alternatives to deprivation of liberty is a key instrument for the rotection of personal liberty.